Skip to main content

 “One hundred fifteen years and six and a half months between Christ and Marcion.”

-Tertullian also cites this phrase, which refers to the period from Jesus’ descent to Earth in the fifteenth year of Tiberius Caesar (29 C.E.) to the excommunication of Marcion by the Roman ecclesia in July 144 C.E.
+Tertullian also cites this phrase, which refers to the period from Jesus’ descent to Earth in the fifteenth year of Tiberius Caesar (29 C.E.) to the excommunication of Marcion by the Roman ecclesia and the founding of his new Pauline church, the Marcionite Church, in July 144 C.E.

 Marcion of Sinope’s unwavering courage, strengthened by the Holy Spirit, enabled him to reveal that the true Christian God was made known only through Jesus Christ.